 The Department or its designee collects data from a variety of sources to help understand the effectiveness and quality of its current waiver operations.
 The data collected provides meaningful insights and informs decisions related to process and systems improvement.
 The Department has defined its quality-related operational elements including data aggregation, measurement, and reporting activities which promotes consistent, rigorous quality management approaches that are institutionalized within Cabinet operations and culture.
 The Department determined what data should be collected based on several factors including; relevance to participant health and welfare, reliability of data, importance to the Department operational goals, ease and feasibility of data collection, among other factors.
 The information collected includes data from: LOC determinations; service authorizations, service and expenditure reports; individual plans and outcomes; incident reports; consumer surveys; monitoring visits; progress toward achieving corrective action plan goals; recertification reviews.
 The Department analyzes the aggregate data based on established performance targets related to each data point.
 The Department evaluates data collected against these performance targets to identify performance gaps.
-As gaps are identified, the Department evaluates program-wide data in a manner that enables the Department staff to observe overarching trends and to ?drill down? to observe differences among various geographies, waivers, subpopulations, etc. so that the Department can begin to understand potential root causes of performance patterns and variations.
-Subsequently, the Department prioritizes the process improve operational processes based on performance gaps and trends.
+As gaps are identified, the Department evaluates program-wide data in a manner that enables the Department staff to observe overarching trends and to "drill down" to observe differences among various geographies, waivers, subpopulations, etc. so that the Department can begin to understand potential root causes of performance patterns and variations.
+Subsequently, the Department identifies opportunities to improve operational processes based on performance gaps and trends.
+The Department prioritizes the process improvement to address performance gaps and trends based on the measure.
 The Department strategically identifies opportunities to enhance operational processes based on how the process can improve participant health and welfare, strengthen compliance with federal regulations and guidance, and improve efficiencies of staff resource use, among other factors.
 Implementation of system improvements is dependent on the performance gap.
 The Department will assess the performance gap and identify the root cause to be addressed.
 The Department, or its designee, will develop a tailored implementation plan, identify needed staff, determine the steps, sequence, and timeline for system improvement so performance gaps can be addressed in a timely manner.